quchen/articles/write_yourself_a_brainfuck.md

 [helloworld]: http://en.wikipedia.org/wiki/Brainfuck#Hello_World.21

 As you can see, the programs are not very readable.
-How lucky we are that we're not trying to write but to implement Brainfuck, which luckily is much easier.
+How lucky we are that we're not trying to write but to implement Brainfuck, which is much easier.